Michigan Department of Education · English Language Arts · K–12

 Transition grade.
 Either K-2 or 2-5 form may be used; Language Usage typically begins here.

-StrandKey StandardsSkillsNWEA TestNWEA AreaRITNotes
+StrandKey StandardsSkillsNWEA TestNWEA AreaRIT

 RL